treeverse/lakeFS/design/task-management-api.md

   - the task is in state `in-progress`, but its `ActionDeadline` has elapsed (see "ownership expiry", below).

-`OwnTasks` returns task IDs and a "performance token" for this performance of the task.
+`OwnTasks` returns task IDs and for each returned task a "performance token" for this performance of it.
 Both ID and token must be provided to _return_ the task from ownership.
 (The performance token is used to resolve conflicts during "ownership expiry", below.)

+A typical use is that a worker loop repeatedly calls `OwnTasks` on one or more actions, and dispatches each to a separate function.
+The application controls concurrency by setting the number of concurrent worker loops.
+For instance, it might set 20 worker loops to perform "copy" and "delete" tasks and a single worker loop to perform "report to DataDog".

 Once a worker owns a task, it performs it.
 It can decide to return the task to the task queue and _complete_, _abort_ or _retry_ it by calling `ReturnTask`.
 Once completed, all